mimiquate/tower/README.md

 - [tower_rollbar](http://github.com/mimiquate/tower_rollbar)
 - [tower_slack](http://github.com/mimiquate/tower_slack)

-In case you use any of the above reporters, you don't need to include `tower` as a dependency.
+In case you use any of the above reporters, you don't need to explicitly include `tower` as a dependency.
 It will be a transitive dependency of any of the above reporters.

-### Writing a custom reporter
+### Writing a custom reporter yourself

 In case you don't want to use pre-built reporters and you want to write your own, first include the core `tower` package: